arbitration

 To arbitrate a family law dispute, the people involved in the dispute, the parties, must first agree to take their dispute to arbitration and then pick their arbitrator.
 Almost any family law problem can be arbitrated, whether the parties are already in court about the problem or not.

 At the arbitration hearing, the parties present their evidence and arguments.
-Depending on the rules the parties pick, evidence may be given in writing or orally through witnesses; in some cases, there is no evidence, only arguments.
+Depending on the rules the parties pick, evidence may be given in writing or orally through witnesses; in some cases, there is no evidence, just arguments.

-After the arbitration hearing has finished, the arbitrator will prepare a written award that describes the facts and the issues in the dispute, the arbitrator’s decisions resolving those issues and the reasons for those decisions.
+After the arbitration hearing has finished, the arbitrator will prepare a written award that describes the facts and the issues in the dispute, the arbitrator’s decisions resolving those issues, and the reasons for those decisions.
 Arbitrators’ awards are final and binding on the parties, just like court orders, and, just like court orders, are subject to potential appeals.

-Read the Mediation & Arbitration Services page for more information about the arbitration and mediation-arbitration services provided by John-Paul Boyd Arbitration Chambers.
+Read the Mediation & Arbitration page for more information about the arbitration and mediation-arbitration services provided by John-Paul Boyd Arbitration Chambers.
 Go to the Participation Agreements page to download our current arbitration and mediation-arbitration agreements.

 key resources